Agoric/documentation/main/ertp/guide/README.md

 `makeIssuerKit()`.
 As noted above, a `make<Foo>Kit()` method creates both a new Foo, in this case an `issuer`, and some other things.
 Here it also creates a new `mint` and formal `brand` for the argument, and returns all three new objects.
-The `mint`, `issuer`, and `brand` are in one-to-one associations with each other.
+The `mint`, `issuer`, and `brand` are all in unchangeable one-to-one relationships with each other.

 In this case, you used the string 'quatloos' to name the `brand`.